 Our coalition worked with the Kenyan Ministry of Health’s existing Mulika TB!
 Maliza TB!
 (Find TB!
 Treat TB!) initiative to raise awareness of childhood TB among parents and healthcare workers, urge them to get children tested, and inform them about the availability of the improved medication.

-Louder Than TB was created last year to raise awareness around TB and rally support from advocacy groups, governments, and international organizations.
+Louder Than TB was created in 2016 to raise awareness around TB and rally support from advocacy groups, governments, and international organizations.
 Our coalition now includes more than 50 partners.

 On World TB Day in 2016, we reached more than 10 million people on Facebook, Twitter, and Instagram, and followed up by driving awareness around other key issues such as HIV/TB co-infection and maternal health.
-Louder Than TB was also a presence at key conferences such as TB2016 in Durban, South Africa; The World Health Assembly in Geneva; and The Union conference in Liverpool.
+Since then, we've reached millions more every year on World TB Day.
+Louder Than TB was also a presence at key conferences such as TB2016 in Durban, South Africa; The World Health Assembly in Geneva; AIDS2018; The Union Conferences in Liverpool, Guadalajara and The Hague; and the United Nations High-Level Meeting on Tuberculosis in 2018.

 As long as there are people with TB, the advocacy community will need to speak out on their behalf.
 Learn about the groups who have pledged to get Louder Than TB and find out how your organization can add their voice.